Basic Approach to Corporate Governance

 Management Supervision and Oversight

-To further strengthen its corporate governance and enhance the supervision and oversight of management, Lion appoints two external directors and two external corporate auditors* who have no conflicts of interest with the Company or its significant business partners and can maintain a high degree of independence.
+To further strengthen its corporate governance and enhance the supervision and oversight of management, Lion appoints four external directors and three external corporate auditors* who have no conflicts of interest with the Company or its significant business partners and can maintain a high degree of independence.

 *Lion's outside directors and outside corporate auditors are registered with the Tokyo Stock Exchange as independent.